junlanlu/junlanlu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a fourth year Ph.D. student in the medical physics graduate program at Duke University, advised by [Prof. Bastiaan Driehuys](https://sites.duke.edu/driehuyslab/).
+I am a fifth year Ph.D. student in the medical physics graduate program at Duke University, advised by [Prof. Bastiaan Driehuys](https://sites.duke.edu/driehuyslab/).
 Here, I develop imaging processing methods for hyperpolarized Xenon MRI.
 My research interests are broadly in medical image processing, reconstruction, and analysis.
-I am also interested in deep learning and computer vision, and have experience with image generation, segmentation, and super-resolution.
+I am also interested in deep learning and computer vision, and have experience with image generation, segmentation, and super-resolution throughout my internships at Kitware and Google.
 My research is currently supported by the [NSF GRFP](https://www.nsfgrfp.org/).

 Previously, I earned my B.S. in engineering physics at Cornell University, advised by [Prof. Gennady Shvets](https://shvets.aep.cornell.edu/).
 My thesis topic was on metasurfaced-enhanced FTIR for tissue characterization.

+I am currently looking for full-time opportunities job opportunities for next year.
 In my free time, I like to play basketball and collect Pokemon cards.